 App Sandbox in Depth

-The specific steps you take to adopt App Sandbox are unique to your app.
-But the access control mechanisms used by App Sandbox to protect user data are small in number and easy to understand:
+The specific steps you take to adopt App Sandbox are unique to your app, but the access control mechanisms used by App Sandbox to protect user data remain consistent:

 Entitlements.
 Communicate to macOS the specific system resources your app needs to get its job done, and no more.